-First, I have to mention my FREE e-book, “A Claim Manual.”
-Please take a few minutes to read it and pass it on to everyone you know.
-The E-book is a must-read!
+Our FREE ebook, “A Claim Manual” goes into detail on every part of the insurance recovery process, giving insight on what we live to do.
+Please read it and pass it on to everyone you know.
 Do not sign with anyone until you understand your coverages and damages.
 You only get one shot at getting paid.
-This free book I wrote contains many helpful tips for handling your claim on your own.
-I made it free so the average policyholder stands a chance against their insurance company during what is already a difficult time.
+This free book and our website contains many helpful tips for handling your claim on your own.
+I made it free so the average policyholder stands a chance against their insurance company.

-Generally, a good rule of thumb in dealing with your insurance claim is if it is not in writing, it didn’t happen.
-Whatever you are told by your adjuster, recite that back to them in a follow-up email.
+If it is not in writing, it didn’t happen.
 Phone calls are NOT enough.
-You can use these emails as a reference or trail in the future.
-Otherwise, everything is just talk, and there is a lot of room for word games!
-Keep in mind, insurer fraud is real, insurance companies commit insurance fraud often, but NO insurance fraud is ok!
-Never lie or falsely present damages that you do not qualify for.
+Whatever you are told by your adjuster, ask them to send that in an email.
+You can use these emails as a reference tool and as trail in the future.
+Otherwise, everything is just talk, and there is a lot of room for word games and manipulation!
+Insurer fraud is real, insurance companies commit insurance fraud all the time to average property owners.
+You need to keep them accountable.
+This will help keep your case from having to go to court which nobody wants, not us, you, or your insurance company.
+You should never lie or falsely present damages that you do not qualify for.

 The adjusters from the insurance company sent to visit your home are licensed to represent the insurance company’s interests, not yours!
 You should know that insurance adjusters are not required by law to know anything about construction or estimating.
 They are tested and licensed in policy language and interpretation.

-It is very common to see attorneys who advertise their help for a fee but do little to fight for everything you are owed.
+It is very common to see attorneys who advertise their help for a fee but do little to fight for everything you are owed because as soon as they are signed on your claim they are usually guaranteed 40% of whatever the money is.
 If you need any attorney, the questions I would ask any attorney before hiring them to help with my claim are:

-1. How many times have you been to trial on a property casually claim?
+1. How many times have you been to trial on a property casualty claim?

 2. How many bad faith awards has the person acquired?